Integrity

 The Threshold

-A bell has no secrets: every flaw the founder thought buried, the hammer finds.
-Strike, and the metal answers.
+A bell keeps no secrets: every flaw the bell-founder thought buried, the hammer finds.
+Strike, and the bronze answers.
 A cracked bell keens.
 A hollow bell swallows its own sound.
 A true bell sings.
 The hammer will fall.
-It finds you unrehearsed, in a moment you did not choose.
-The sound that escapes is your only truth.
-There is no second strike.
+It will find you unready.
+What answers is what you are.
+There is no rehearsal.

 The Way